DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 As an example, I will create a normal line of text by clicking the “text” option.
 This will create a new text graphic on the timeline.

-You can see there are now editable options for the text layer in the Edit tab.
+There are now editable options for the text layer in the Edit tab.
 These are broken up into different tabs depending on their functionality.

 - Responsive Design feature allows you to attach the text to a shape layer and have the shape change scaling based on the length of the text line.

 - Align and Transform has several buttons for aligning the text or shape layers to different positions on the screen.
-You can also manually change the position, scaling, rotation, and opacity.
+You can manually change the position, scaling, rotation, and opacity.

 - Styles will bring up different styles of the text or shape layer.
 These are usually pre-made and saved within Premiere.